-This is what we see in comparison of white and black groups of people: we see consistent, predictable and non-random results of disparity.
-That is what CRT is intended to explain and to help people to see.
+This is what we see in the comparison of white and black groups of people: we see consistent, predictable and non-random results of disparity.
+That is what CRT is intended to expose and help people see.

-CRT can be used by anyone from any ideological position to help shine a light on areas where racism continues to exist – consciously or subconsciously.
-CRT has become a bogeyman of 21st Century Christian and conservative circles, but Pastor T argues that the CRT dragon may be more a myth than reality.
+Here is the key: CRT can be used by anyone from any ideological position to help shine a light on areas where racism continues to exist – consciously or subconsciously.

 CRT does not drive the progressive agenda.
 It is just a tool they use, like a hammer.
 A hammer is just a tool that can used constructively for its intended purpose.
 It can also be used destructively, but it isn’t intrinsically bad.

-For this reason, Pastor T says there is nothing inherent in CRT that is inimical to Christianity, but is has become an evil because Christians have villainized and characterized it as an evil in itself, according to Pastor T.
+For this reason, Pastor T says there is nothing inherent in CRT that is inimical to Christianity.
+It has become an evil because Christians have villainized and characterized it as an evil in itself.

-I have spent a little time considering CRT, and I understand the concerns, but so does Pastor T. I believe the biggest issue is that the evangelical world has not taken racial problems seriously enough.
+I believe the bigger and more inimical issue in the church in the US is that the evangelical world has not taken racial problems seriously enough.
 In failing to confront the issue, we have abdicated engagement of the racial conversation to the secular world.
 We have been asleep at the wheel.